stliang/intuitive_monad/README.md

 Function composition such as A -> B -> C is shown in Applicative and Monad laws.
 Applicative composition's ended result is the transformation of a value in A to a value in C, thus the equivalent function of A -> C.  Monadic composition's end result is just the function A -> C.

+How big is a Category?
+The boundary of a Category ends where there is no more arrow connecting to another object.

 ## Map Reduce/Fold
 Map or fmap transforms a value in a term:
 ```